-Peter Exley, FAIA RIBA established an internationally recognized practice of architecture for children, families, and communities.
-His studio elevates the standards of design for public space, learning, and play environments.
-Peter is co-founder of Architecture Is Fun, a Chicago-based architecture, design, and consulting firm.
+Peter Exley, FAIA RIBA established an internationally recognized practice, Architecture Is Fun, that elevates the standards of design for public space, learning, and play environments.
+Peter is co-founder of the Chicago-based consulting studio of architecture, experiential and public space design.

-Peter is an architect with a social agenda.
+Peter Exley is an architect with a social agenda.

 He believes successful architecture comes about when the dialogue on design involves the entire community.
 When people make spaces together, good things happen in play, work, and life.
 As a social and cultural activist, Peter enjoys working with local and global leaders to envision and build resilient cities through art and architecture, one project at a time, one community at a time.